HALO Identity

 Establishing user identity

-There are three ways a user can establish their identity (login) with HALO on any given device.
+There are two ways a user can establish their identity (login) with DXOS on any given device.

 Next steps